Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-Nikki Torres, Grade 4 Mathematics Teacher
+Nikki Torres, Grade 4 Mathematics Teacher, Valverda Elementary, LA

 Describe your classroom culture in three words.